Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details> <summary> Example & Code</summary>
 <details><summary>Example</summary>

-The pirates need to carry a treasure chest safely back to the ship, looting along the way.
+The pirates need tcarry a treasure chest safely back tthe ship, looting along the way.
 Create a program that manages the state of the treasure chest along the way.
 On the first line, you will receive the initial loot of the treasure chest, which is a string of items separated by a "|".